 The Automatic Fixture Removal software is quite powerful, but there are limits to how much fixture reflection can be corrected.
 For best accuracy, it is best to perform AFR measurement over the broadest RF range available on the VNA.
-That might be 20 GHz for a Cobalt C1220 VNA or 44 GHz for an Compact S5243 VNA from Copper Mountain Technologies.
+For example, the 20 GHz Cobalt C1220 VNA from Copper Mountain Technologies.
 If the fixture is a circuit board with SMA connectors and the DUT is intended to be tested to only a few GHz, the connectors might be rated for 6 GHz to save on cost.
 A 6 GHz connector will have resonant modes somewhere above 10 GHz, and the Insertion Loss and Return Loss will not be flat.
 Dips in the 1x Reflect measurement cause significant errors.
 Dips in the 2x Thru Insertion Loss will also result in errors in the created de-embedding files.
 If these connectors must be used, then the measurement frequency must be limited to a range where the response is reasonably flat, and the fixture will need to be somewhat longer to accommodate the slower rise time of the measurement at lower frequencies.